-- 2. What could be done to solve the problems?
-Who could do it? - What could your organization realistically do?

-- Your organization thinks about supporting a WCDP in the region. - a) What are the actors involved?
-What role are they likely to play? - b) Will they be in favor or against the WCDP? - c) How can you convince them to support your idea? - d) Which obstacles do you have to consider? - e) Develop a draft plan for the WCDP.
+- Identify the main problem(s). - What could be done to solve the problems?
+Who could do it? - What could your organization realistically do? - Your organization thinks about supporting a WCDP in the region. - What are the actors involved?
+What role are they likely to play? a) - b) Will they be in favor or against the WCDP? - c) How can you convince them to support your idea? - d) Which obstacles do you have to consider? - e) Develop a draft plan for the WCDP.

-- Annex IV: "Weapons for Development", 13-30. - Annex I: "Goods for Guns", 131-206.
+Annex IV: "Weapons for Development", 13-30.

-■ Is there a possibility for similar cooperation as stated in the case study above?
+Is there a possibility for similar cooperation as stated in the case study above?